AP Top 25 Takeaways: Is anybody good? Contenders flail

 None of those inspired much confidence, but a win's a win and on this day that was not to be taken granted.

+No. 21 Auburn lost to Tennessee , but considering the way the Tigers have been playing lately that might not even be an upset.

-The underdogs won the two of Saturday's biggest games, though the real surprise was how.
+The underdogs also won the two of the biggest games of the day, though the real surprise was how.

-No. 13 LSU blew out No. 2 Georgia for the Tigers' third victory this season against a team that was in the top 10 at the time.
-This was by far LSU's most impressive performance.
-The Tigers might have even sparked a quarterback controversy in Athens among Georgia fans who had to be wondering why freshman Justin Fields never got a chance to replace the struggling Jake Fromm.
+No. 13 LSU blew out No. 2 Georgia for the Tigers' third victory this season against a team that was ranked at the time.
+This was by far LSU's most impressive performance, shutting down the Bulldogs' offense.
+The Tigers might have even sparked a quarterback controversy in Athens - at least among Georgia fans who had to be wondering why freshman Justin Field never got a chance to replace the struggling Jake Fromm.

 Most damaged by Georgia's dud?
-The Southeastern Conference's chances of getting two teams in the College Football Playoff again.
-Unless maybe those two teams are LSU and Alabama.
+The Southeastern Conference's chances of getting two teams in the College Football Playoff - unless maybe those two teams are LSU and Alabama.
 The top-ranked Tide visit the Tigers on Nov.
 3, and looking at Alabama's schedule, it might be the only real challenge Nick Saban's team faces in the regular season.

 TIGER TALE